- Table of Contents

 Sustainable Investing

 As global awareness of environmental, social, and governance (ESG) issues rises, sustainable investing has emerged as a compelling strategy that goes beyond the traditional focus on financial returns.
-In fact, global assets totaling $30 trillion are now invested sustainably annually, according to Bentley Magazine.
-Sustainable investing, also known as socially responsible investing, ethical investing, or impact investing, involves aligning investment decisions with one's values and supporting companies committed to positive contributions to society and the planet.
+In fact, global assets totalling $30 trillion are now invested sustainably annually, according to Bentley Magazine.
+Sustainable investing, also known as socially responsible, ethical, or impact investing, involves aligning investment decisions with one's values and supporting companies committed to positive contributions to society and the planet.

 1. ESG Criteria